adrianmancuso/tic-tac-glow/README.md

 For particularly tense and invested matches a resume function is available which saves the board and score state using the user's local storage.

 ## Environments
-Tic-Tac-Glow was developed using vanilla
+Tic-Tac-Glow was developed using vanilla HTML, CSS and JavaScript.
+The save function take advantage of JS' local storage capabilities.

 Bubble sounds sourced from soundbible.com and are available to use under the Attribution 3.0 license.

 ## Installation
 Feel free to clone the repo in order to edit the game or to make your own version.

-Alternatively, it is <a href="https://adrianmancusp.github.io/tic-tac-glow/">hosted on GitHub</a>a>.
+Alternatively, it is <a href="https://adrianmancusp.github.io/tic-tac-glow/">hosted on GitHub</a>.

 ## Discussion
 TTG is my most complete purely front-end project to date and my first attempt at mobile-responsiveness.
 I began the project with the mindset of keeping the design simple and my code readable and uncluttered.